yolosec/deadcodeBlog/_posts/2016-06-14-UPC-UBEE-EVW3226-WPA2-Reversing.markdown

 Concluding this attack, any user of UBEE EVW3226 with affected router version should stop using this modem, change it for different one or configure properly.
 Our attack combined with this [Security Advisory](http://www.securityfocus.com/archive/1/538560) can lead to complete take over.

+Our UBEE password generator combined with generator from Blasty can crack majority of UPC networks with SSID UPCxxxxxxx (7 digits).

 ## Wardriving {#wardriving}
 And now the funny part.